xquery/ml-utils/README.md

 ### Quick Start
 All tools look in your home directory for [.ml-utils](etc/.ml-utils) dotfile for MarkLogic connection details.

-1) Copy etc/.ml-utils to ~/.ml-utils

-2) edit ~/.ml-utils with your connection details
+1) Create ~/.ml-utils with connection details, as follows

 ```
 # MarkLogic connection details